GSA/automate.fedramp.gov/content/documentation/poam/4-poam-template-to-oscal-mapping.md

 following changes.

 First, in the risk assembly, change the status field to \"closed\".
 Then make a final entry in the risk-log assembly.
-In the entry assembly summarize the reason for closure in the description field, set the start field to indicate the date of closure, and the status-change field to
+In the entry assembly, summarize the reason for closure in the description field, and set the start field to indicate the date of closure and the status-change field to
 \"closed\".
 Individual actions performed for closure should each have their own entries in the risk log.